gunjandatta/sprest/README.md

 ##### Asynchronously
 ```
-// This will create the web object, set the asynchronous flag and not execute a request to the server
+// This will create the web object
 (new $REST.Web_Async())
     // Get the list collection
     .Lists()